 Define: Precise Success Metrics

 It’s difficult to track success unless it is precisely defined and measurable.
 In the world of mental health, defining the success of a treatment protocol or program is essentially measuring the well-being of a human, which is in and of itself difficult to measure objectively.
 However, there are several patient-reported outcome measurement tools such as PHQ-8 or 9, the EDEQ (Eating Disorder Questionnaire), the ASI-LITE (Addiction Severity Index), the OQ-45.2, and many professionals use a patient satisfaction survey.
 These tools are not perfect, but they have proven to be statistically and clinically reliable.
-Many therapists who are collecting this data wisely use it to measure themselves, and where they see internal deficiencies, they try and improve.
+Many therapists who are collecting this data wisely use it to measure themselves, and where they see internal deficiencies, they try to improve.
 If nothing else, the data collected serves as one of several pieces of feedback that therapists can use to better support their patients.
-These surveys tell us if their mood has improved over time, if they are satisfied with their relationships, employment, friendships, etc.
+These surveys tell us if their mood has improved over time if they are satisfied with their relationships, employment, friendships, etc.

 While these surveys are helpful tools, outcomes need to be standardized and risk-adjusted in order to be of value to anyone else outside of an individual practitioner.
 For an individual therapist, performing this level of analysis and reporting the data is not common practice, nor does it really make sense for someone working at a small or even medium-sized practice because they cannot leverage a large enough dataset to uncover statistically significant results.
 With the advent of telemedicine for mental health, we are well-positioned to lead the fields of psychology and psychiatry into a new age of evidence-based practice.
 Antelope aims to take a different, more systematic approach.
 To understand better how this could be done, let’s explore standardization and risk adjustment.